hass-agent/HASS.Agent-Documentation/docs/en/contributing/docs/index.md

 | `latest`  | The current latest release of HASS.Agent, this is also the default version.                             |
 | `*.*`     | Older versions of the docs, these are not editable.
 These are known as `old-versions` Example: `1.5`    |

-## Github Structure
+## GitHub Structure

-The repo for the documentation is linked at the top right of the documentation at all times and is also available [here](https://github.com/hass-agent/hass-agent.github.io){: target="\_blank"}.
-Go ahead and open it in another tab to reference as you go through this section.
+The documentation source lives in the [HASS.Agent-Documentation repo](https://github.com/hass-agent/HASS.Agent-Documentation){: target="\_blank"}.
+This is the repo you should fork and open PRs against when contributing to the docs.

 ### Branches Overview

-The repo contains two permanent branches:
+The repo contains these long-lived branches:

 | Branch     | Description                                                                                                                                                                                    |
 | ---------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |